tinymce/tinymce-docs/plugins/autosave.md

 ### Options

-These settings affect the execution of the `autoSave` plugin.
-The settings here will affect the interval, duration and behavior of locally stored drafts of the current editor instance.
+These settings affect the execution of the `autosave` plugin.
+The settings described here will affect the interval, duration and behavior of locally stored drafts of the current editor instance.

 ### `autosave_ask_before_unload`